 Our Team

 Our mentors are trained to provide resources, opportunities, and experiences for their clients.
 They undergo detailed background checks, are insured, and undergo fingerprinting.
 Additionally, mentors review case notes with supervisors weekly.
-COVID safety protocols are implemented per CDC guidelines.

 Mentors